NSHipster/articles/2014-11-03-uisplitviewcontroller.md

 ![UISplitViewController Show Detail Segue](http://nshipster.s3.amazonaws.com/uisplitviewcontroller-show-detail-segue.png)

-In the example below, when the user taps on a cell in the `SelectColorTableViewController`, they'll be shown a navigation controller with the `ColorViewController` at it's root.
+In the example below, when the user taps on a cell in the `SelectColorTableViewController`, they'll be shown a navigation controller with the `ColorViewController` at its root.

 ### Double Navigation Controllers‽